openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ~~~
 Figure: Self-Issued OP Protocol Flow

-# Discovery and Registration
+# Discovery and Registration Overview

-In conventional OpenID Connect flows, Relying Party and OpenID Provider can exchange metadata prior to the transaction, either using [@!OpenID.Discovery] and [@!OpenID.Registration], or out-of-band mechanisms.
+Just like in conventional OpenID Connect flows, Relying Party and Self-Issued OPs can exchange metadata prior to the transaction, either using [@!OpenID.Discovery] and [@!OpenID.Registration], or out-of-band mechanisms.

-However, in Self-Issued OP flows, such mechanisms are typically not available since Self-Issued OPs do not have API endpoints for that purpose.
-Therefore, alternative mechanisms are adopted,  and Self-Issued OPs and Relying Parties are expected to obtain each other's metadata at every single request.
+However, in Self-Issued OP flows, such mechanisms may also be unavailable since Self-Issued OPs do not have API endpoints for that purpose.
+For those use-cases, this specification proposes alternative mechanisms, where Self-Issued OPs and Relying Parties are expected to obtain each other's metadata during individual requests.

+If the RP is able to perform pre-discovery of the Self-Issued OPs, and knows the Self-Issued OP's Issuer Identifier, [OpenID.Discovery] or out-of-band mechanisms can be used to obtain a set of metadata including `authorization_endpoint` used to invoke a Self-Issued OP.
+Note that the RP may formulate a request that does not include `authorization_endpoint` if the End-user will be receiving the request with a Self-Issued OP application whose metadata the RP has obtained during pre-discovery.

+If the RP is unable to perform pre-discovery of the Self-Issued OPs, a set of static metadata to be used with `openid:` as an `authorization_endpoint` is defined in this specification.

+If the Self-Issued OP is able to perform pre-registration of the RP, `client_id` MUST equal to the client identifier the RP has pre-obtained using [@!OpenID.Registration] or out-of-band mechanisms, and `registration` nor `registration_uri` parameters MUST NOT be present in the Self-Issued OP Request.
+If the Self-Issued OP Request is signed, the public key for verification MUST be obtained during the pre-registration process.

-For Self-Issued OPs, mechanisms to obtain Relying Party metadata depend on whether the request is signed or not.
+If the Self-Issued OP is unable to perform pre-registration of the RPs, mechanisms to obtain Relying Party metadata depend on whether the request is signed or not.
 When the request is not signed, metadata can be obtained from the registration parameter or using out-of-band mechanisms.
 When the request is signed, mechanism depends on the syntax of `client_id` and the resolution method used.
 If `client_id` is HTTPS URL, `client_id` is resolved to obtain all Relying Party metadata from an Entity Statement as defined in [OpenID.Fed], if `client_id` is a Decentralized Identifier, public key is obtained from a DID Doc as defined in [DID-Core] and the rest of the metadata is obtained from the registration parameter.

-For the RPs, mechanisms to obtain Self-Issued OP metadata can be static or dynamic.
-A set of static metadata to be used with `openid:` as an `authorization_endpoint` is defined in this specification.
-If the RP knows the Self-Issued OP's Issuer Identifier, [OpenID.Discovery] or out-of-band mechanisms can be used to obtain a set of metadata including `authorization_endpoint` used to invoke a Self-Issued OP.
-Note that the RP may formulate a request that does not include `authorization_endpoint` if the End-user will be receiving the request with a Self-Issued OP application whose metadata the RP knows.

-Note: How to mention requests not targeted at any authorization_endpoint. given the logic above, they would have to have performed dynamic SIOP discovery.

-## Self-Issued OpenID Provider Invocation
+# Self-Issued OpenID Provider Invocation

-When the End-user first interacts with the RP, there are currently no established, robust means to signal which OpenID Providers to invoke, because applications cannot reliably determine a URI of the Self-Issued OP an End-user may have a relationship with or have installed.
+When the End-user first interacts with the RP, there are currently no established, robust means for the RP to reliably determine a URI of the Self-Issued OP an End-user may have a relationship with or have installed.
 The RP is, therefore, responsible for selecting where to direct the request URL.

 When the RP sends the request to the Self-Issued OP, there are two scenarios how to reach and invoke an application that can process that request.

-In the first scenario, request is encoded in a QR code, and the End-user scans it with the camera via the application that is intended to handle the request from the RP.
+In the first scenario, request is encoded in a QR code or a deep link, and the End-user scans it with the camera via the application that is intended to handle the request from the RP.
 In this scenario, the request does not need to be intended for a specfiic `authorization_endpoint` of a Self-Issued OP.
-Note that this will not work in a same-device Self-Issued OP flow, when the RP and the Self-Issued OP are on the same device.
+Note that a QR code option will not work in a same-device Self-Issued OP flow, when the RP and the Self-Issued OP are on the same device.

 In the second scenario, request includes `authorization_endpoint` of a Self-Issued OP, and will open a target application.
 In this scenario, there are two ways of how RP can obtain `authorization_endpoint` of the Self-Issued OP to contruct a targeted request as defined in (#siop-discovery), either using the static set of Self-Issued OP metadata, or by pre-obtaining `authorization_endpoint`.
 Note that this flow would work both for the same-device Self-Issued OP flow and the cross-device Self-Issued OP flow.

-The following is a non-normative example of a request is not intended for a specific `authorization_endpoint` and must be scanned by the Self-Issued OP application manually opened by the End-user instead of an arbitrary camera application on a user-device (line wraps within values are for display purposes only):
+The following is a non-normative example of a request not intended for a specific `authorization_endpoint` which must be scanned by the Self-Issued OP application manually opened by the End-user instead of an arbitrary camera application on a user-device (line wraps within values are for display purposes only):

 ```
     response_type=id_token